columbia/dvh-asplos-ae/README.md

 # ./install_packages.sh
 ```
 ## Physical / virtual machine setup
 Prepare two physical machines and connect them through a private network.
 We use the following IP addresses in the experiments.
+Scripts in this repo uses those IP addresses.
+If you choose to use other IP addresses, please update scripts, too.
 * A physical machine running virtual machines (i.e. L0): 10.10.1.2
 * A physical machine sending workloads to the virtual machines (i.e. client machine): 10.10.1.1